Robotics-Berlin/Robotics-Berlin.github.io/index.md

 * a forum to give introductory talks on robotics topics
 * your way into robotics if you just heard it's the next big thing.

+Discussions regarding the meetup will be on a good old <a href="https://groups.google.com/group/robotics-berlin">email group</a>.

 ---
 ## News
 {% for post in site.posts %}